 Finally, I will spend a day at CASBS at Stanford in early February for a one-day invite-only meeting as part of my fellowship at the Berggruen Institute.

 My project at Berggruen is about understanding the poetics and politics of AI metaphors in different global regions.
 I will examine “metaphors as epistemological tools to uncover a range of cognitive, affective, and ideological connotations of AI.
 What are the epistemic values of metaphors?
-Moving from metaphors’ morphologies, that is, how they are architected linguistically, what are their meta-features, what kinds of work do they do in shaping discourse, what is left unsaid or remains unclear?”
+Moving from metaphors’ morphologies, what are their meta-features, what kinds of work do they do in shaping discourse, what is left unsaid or remains unclear?”